BaseCampCoding/unit-project-2-loveleen-dylan/PROPOSAL.md

 ### Core User Workflows:
-ReserveME will allow the user to view which rooms are available at what cost.
-The user can also see the amenitites and room details when viewing options.
-There will be a method of pay system where the user will pick how they would like to pay.
-It will store tje user's bill and payment information for the admin to view.
-The program will allow the user to tell when you would like to check-in at what time and date.
+- The user to view which rooms are available at what cost
+- The user can also see the amenitites and room details when viewing options.
+- There will be a method of pay system where the user will pick how they would like to pay.
+- It will store the user's bill and payment information for the admin to view.
+- The program will allow the user to tell when you would like to check-in at what time and date.
 There will be mandatory checkout times that will be provided beforehand.

 ### Daily Goals:
 Tuesday - Dylan will setup the database to retrieve the user information such as (name, address, zipcode, state, phone number,email).
 Loveleen will setup a database for creating the hotel rooms and the availability of the rooms (availability, room_type, price, size, guest name).
 Loveleen will do the greeting/ walk-through display for the user to be able to reserve a room.
 Dylan will setup the functioning of showing which rooms are abailable.